 > Leaving your Pet for Surgery (pdf download)

 We can appreciate that they may be afraid; we do anything we need to do to alleviate anxiety.
 Kind words, cuddling, sedation, toys all help.
 Our suites are warm heated composite, not stainless steel.
 Personal beds and food from home are always encouraged.
 We want to do all we can to make you and your dog or cat as comfortable as possible.

 When your pet is checked in, we will ask you to designate a person to receive information about your pet’s progress.
 Please ensure that this person is available at all times should we need to get in touch with you.
 This person can then relay information to the other members of the family.
-We will also collect contact information, provide you with an estimate for the currently expected procedures, and obtain a signed consent for treatment.
-A staff member will complete the necessary paperwork, and obtain a deposit if appropriate, Dr. Moreau will admit your pet.
+We will obtain a signed consent for treatment.
+A staff member will complete the necessary paperwork, and obtain a deposit if appropriate, a Doctor will perform a physical exam on your pet.

-If here for an elective procedure, their pre-anesthetic sedation is given by injection before they are placed in their suite.
+The pre-anesthetic sedation is given before they are placed in their suite.
 This will work within minutes to lessen anxiety.
-After the sedation is doing it’s job, the calm sedated unafraid dog or cat will have blood drawn for any pre-procedure blood work, and an IV catheter is placed, in preparation for surgery.
+After the sedation is doing it’s job, the calm, sedated, unafraid dog or cat will have blood drawn for any pre-procedure blood work, and an IV catheter is placed, in preparation for surgery.
 The IV fluids will be run through this catheter to provide hydration and a venous accent access for any medications needed.

 You can expect a post-procedure call from the doctor or technician, usually by mid-afternoon.
 Please keep in mind that we see several pets for procedures each day, and we want to make sure all our patients get the attention they deserve while here.
 We also appreciate that owners are worried, and we will call after YOUR pet is recovered to set a discharge time, usually late afternoon.